Clinical guidelines

 - COVID-19 guidelines for outbreaks in residential care facilities (source: Australian Department of Health).

-This pathway details isolation and treatment steps to be taken in managing suspected COVID-19 cases in residential aged care facilities. - COVID-19 Infection Prevention and Control Manual for acute and non-acute healthcare settings (PDF 6718 kB)
+- Acute respiratory infection (potential or confirmed COVID-19 or influenza) —this pathway details isolation and treatment steps to be taken in managing suspected COVID-19 cases in residential aged care facilities.

 Other guidelines

-The Statewide Intensive Care Clinical Network in coordination with the Statewide Infectious Clinical Network have developed clinical guidelines to assist determining when an Intensive Care Unit (ICU) inpatient may be considered cleared of COVID-19 and can be moved from a designated COVID area to a non-COVID area to continue treatment.
-The clinical guidelines assist in a consistent approach across Queensland ICUs in determining COVID clearance, and the collection of uniform reporting for statewide and national reporting. - Considerations for the delivery of palliative care during the COVID-19 pandemic (PDF 809 kB)
+- Clinical guidelines—ICU inpatient clearance of COVID-19 infection (PDF 206 kB)—the Statewide Intensive Care Clinical Network in coordination with the Statewide Infectious Clinical Network have developed clinical guidelines to help determine when an intensive care unit (ICU) inpatient may be considered cleared of COVID-19 and can be moved from a designated COVID area to a non-COVID area to continue treatment.
+The clinical guidelines assist in a consistent approach across Queensland ICUs in determining COVID clearance, and the collection of uniform reporting for statewide and national reporting.

-This guideline is for Queensland Health staff working across various settings to support and optimise the inclusion of planning for the delivery of palliative care services. - Guideline Statement for Management of Post-acute COVID-19 in General Medicine Services (PDF 464 kB)
+- Considerations for the delivery of palliative care during the COVID-19 pandemic (PDF 809 kB)—this guideline is for Queensland Health staff working across various settings to support and optimise the inclusion of planning for the delivery of palliative care services.

-The purpose of this document is to highlight the potential ongoing medical sequelae experienced by adult COVID-19 positive patients beyond the acute phase of the illness, and to summarise emerging evidence to guide management within general medicine services.
+- Guideline Statement for Management of Post-acute COVID-19 in General Medicine Services (PDF 464 kB)—this guideline highlights the potential ongoing medical sequelae experienced by adult COVID-19 positive patients beyond the acute phase of the illness, and to summarise emerging evidence to guide management within general medicine services.